 Keeping 12 Steps Between Myself and the Next Drink

 Struggling with alcoholism is nothing new in society.
-Ever since mankind has inhabited this planet, we have abused substances that remove us from the reality of the world.
+Ever since humankind has inhabited this planet, we have abused substances that remove us from the reality of the world.
 For some, this dream of an escape from reality turns into a nightmare.
-Whether it rapidly deteriorates or it is a slow, downhill tumble, the end results are usually the same.
-All too often I’d swear off drinking only to find myself right back on the bottle within a few days.
+Whether it rapidly deteriorates or is a slow, downhill tumble, the results are usually the same.
+All too often, I’d swear off drinking only to find myself right back on the bottle within a few days.
 I soon discovered that I suffer from the disease of addiction.
 I am addicted to alcohol.
 For me, this is a three-part disease.
 It affects my mind, body, and spirit.

 Overcoming My Mind

 The mental aspect of my alcohol addiction was the hardest part for me to overcome.
 I always fancied myself as an intelligent person, but I could never understand why I could never control myself when it came to alcohol.
 I’ve come to learn that my brain is wired differently.
 My mind reacts to alcohol abnormally.
 For me to overcome the mental addiction, I had first to stop drinking.
 While stopping is the first step, it took a little more work to ensure that I did not fall back into old thinking.
 I had to have a complete psychic change.
 For me, this happened by working a 12-step program.
 Although I’ve abstained from alcohol for some time now, my mind still likes to play tricks on me.
 It tries to tell me that I can have just one drink or that I will be able to control it this time.
 Judging from my past, I know that I could never have just one, or I was never able to control it.
 I am unable to control it because of an allergy to the body.

 Allergic to Alcohol